FrojeloSabido/Simple-Survey-Form-Page/README.md

 # Simple-Survey-Form-Page
-A simple survey form page for beginner.
+A simple survey form page using HTML,CSS,JAVASCRIPT for beginner.